kaushikanshu0108-pixel/Smart-event-dashboard/README.md

 - Event delegation
 - DOM manipulation

----

-## 🛠️ Technologies Used
+## Technologies Used
 - HTML5
 - CSS3
 - JavaScript (Vanilla)

----

-## 📚 Learning Outcomes
+## Learning Outcomes
 This project demonstrates:
 - DOM traversal and manipulation
 - Event handling
 - Event delegation
 - Dynamic UI updates

----

-## ▶️ How to Run
+## How to Run

-1. Download the project
+1. Clone or download the project
 2. Open `index.html` in your browser

----
+No build step or dependencies required.

-## 👨‍💻 Author
+## Author

-Anshu Kaushik
-B TECH CSE (AI & ML)
+Anshu Kaushik — B.Tech CSE (AI & ML)